 Find out more about the 2022 cycle of “+1”

-Tools for adopting and deploying the programme in your own context
+Tools for adopting and deploying the program in your own context

 - The logbook that traces the “+1” process in 2021,

-- The deployment kit for the “+1” system, which brings together the tools needed to adapt the approach to your own needs (to come)
+- The deployment kit for the “+1” system, which brings together the tools needed to adapt the approach to your own needs.

 Feedback from the “+1” experience in 2021